 How to Calculate the Margin of Error for a Sample Mean

 When a research question asks you to find a statistical sample mean (or average), you need to report a margin of error, or MOE, for the sample mean.
+You can also calculate the margin of error of a sample proportion, which is the amount of “successes” in a sample compared to the whole.
 The general formula for the margin of error for the sample mean (assuming a certain condition is met — see below) is

 is the population standard deviation, n is the sample size, and z* is the appropriate z*-value for your desired level of confidence (which you can find in the following table).